yinghao-liu/haoml/README.md

 ## Elements
 a haoml file is consist of several blocks which are delimited by a new line('\n'), each block is one of the three types described below.
+for mapp and arrayy, the first key character detemined the type of them, if there is no '=' neither '|', then treat this line as '|' one(arrayy)

 ### comment
 only full-line comment is supported

 ### mapp
-a key-value pair
+a key-value pair using '=' as separator

 ### arrayy
 strings delimited by '|'. if there is only one string, '|' can be omitted